-A dual-threat quarterback with one year of starting experience at the college level, Willis is a dynamic playmaker with both his arm and his legs.
+A dual-threat quarterback with two years of starting experience at the college level, Willis is a dynamic playmaker with both his arm and legs.
 At 6’1″, he won’t be the tallest quarterback in the class, but the NFL shouldn’t hold that against him.
 At 215 pounds, he has an excellent build to hold up to the elevated physical rigors at the next level.

 That allows Willis to play the game with impressive toughness.
 That presents itself in multiple ways.
 He can hang tough in the pocket and take a hit.
 Furthermore, Willis demonstrates grit as a ball carrier when escaping the pocket.
 He is challenging to take down in the open field due to his toughness and athletic ability.

 Willis possesses exceptional athletic qualities.
 The Liberty QB is fast, owns an excellent short-area burst, and his change of direction is phenomenal.
 This allows him to be an entertaining, electric, and effective dual-threat quarterback.
 Willis is elusive both in and out of the pocket, shows stellar vision as a runner, and is brilliantly creative.
 He’s comfortably the most dangerous quarterback in terms of mobility in this 2022 NFL Draft class.

 Willis also possesses the most impressive arm in this draft class.
 Where most people have an arm, the Liberty quarterback has a laser-guided missile launcher, a cannon, insert your own metaphor here.
 He’s capable of launching the ball downfield with relative ease, routinely making throws that leave you flabbergasted.

 An exciting athlete with elite arm talent

 However, arm talent is more than simply being able to heave the ball 60+ yards.
 Here, Willis exudes elite capability.
 He creates impressive velocity with minimal effort.
 Need a 30-plus-yard strike into a tight window?
 Willis is your man.